Starting Your Garden Seeds Indoors

 3) Fox Farm Light Warrior or Ocean Forest- this company has a variety of potting mixes and seed starting mixes.
 They use natural products and they work great!
 Grow Generation and Alaska Mill and Feed carry these.

-Note, that if you’re growing a lot of starts, buying a cube will be more cost effective than buying individual bags.
+If you’re growing a lot of starts, buying a cube of mix will be more cost effective than buying individual bags.
 Ask your local garden store if they offer these products in cubes!

 Lights

-To be honest, I tend to be opportunistic when it comes to lighting.
-I look for free stuff and cheap stuff.
-And what’s great is that they’ve all worked just fine.
-So here’s what I’ve used: LED shop lights from Costco, florescent shop lights as found in any hardware store, grow-specific LED lights.
+So here’s what I’ve used: LED shop lights from Costco, florescent shop lights as found in any hardware store, and grow-specific LED lights.
 All these will do the job!
-I say buy whatever fits your budget best.
+Buy whatever fits your budget best.

 Heat Mats and Thermostats